J. A. Happ: 2009

 Happ became a member of the starting rotation after fifth starter Chan Ho Park struggled in his starts and was sent to the bullpen.
 Happ threw his first career complete game and shutout against the Toronto Blue Jays on June 27, 2009.
 He got his first major league hit on July 2, against the Atlanta Braves.
 It came during the fifth inning with two outs and no one on base.
 On August 5, Happ pitched his second career shutout, giving up four hits and striking out ten in a home game against the Colorado Rockies.
 In that game, he also collected his first career extra-base hit, an eighth-inning double off Rockies pitcher Josh Fogg.
 He became the first rookie pitcher to 10 wins on August 22 against the New York Mets.
-He made his first career post-season start against the Rockies on October 11, 2009.
+He made his first career postseason start against the Rockies on October 11, 2009.

 On October 20, 2009, Happ was named Sporting News NL Rookie of the Year.
 He was also named by his fellow players as Players Choice Awards NL Outstanding Rookie.
 Baseball fans voted him the MLB "This Year in Baseball Awards" Rookie of the Year (in both leagues).
 He came in second in balloting for MLB's Jackie Robinson Rookie of the Year Award (in the NL).
 He was also selected as the left-handed pitcher on the Topps MLB All-Star Rookie team.
 Baseball America chose him as one of the five pitchers on its All-Rookie Team.
 The Philadelphia chapter of the Baseball Writers' Association of America presented him the "Steve Carlton Most Valuable Pitcher" award.
 In 2009, Happ posted a 12–4 record, 2.93 ERA, 119 strikeouts, and a 1.24 WHIP.

 With the Phillies in 2010, Happ made three starts totaling 151/3 innings and earned a 1–0 record, 1.76 ERA, nine strikeouts, and a 1.63 WHIP.